Obony/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 # SQL - More queries

-In this project, I continued to practicing SQL queries, working with permissoins, joins, and constraints.
+I am continuing to practice SQL queries, working with permissoins, joins, and constraints.

 ## Usage :alien: